 Sense of Place

 The contrast between the built elements that are compressed to a ribbon between vegetated escarpments and the openness of the coast gives the area a special character that contributes to Wellington city's sense of place and its collective identity.

 Diversity

 The Residential Coastal Edge is characterised by a few groupings of buildings of consistent styles, but generally wide variations in age, style, materials and form.
 This creates a visual diversity and interest which is further accentuated by the strong landscape element of the vegetated escarpment and the strongly defined building edge.

 6.2 Character Overview

 The vegetated escarpments along the Residential Coastal Edge compress development to a narrow strip of housing, giving the setting a visual prominence and intensity that makes it more sensitive to change than a typical suburban streetscape.

 Building type

 Overall diversity in form, type and style

 The Residential Coastal Edge has a diverse building character with no pronounced consistency of building form, type or architectural style.
 Buildings range from typically single storey bach style cottages or bungalows, to Victorian villas, to contemporary modern houses that are generally on two (or more) levels.

-Groups of consistent styles

 While most of the coastal edge has a diversity and visual complexity of residential styles and materials, there are two recognisable groupings of buildings with consistent styles - one at Karaka Bay and the other at Island Bay.
 These groupings were all built pre-1910.
 Some are villas of relatively consistent style and form.

-Baches

-There are also a number of individual 'remnant' baches from when the coastal edge would have attracted weekend use or possibly would have been used by fishermen.
+Baches There are also a number of individual 'remnant' baches from when the coastal edge would have attracted weekend use or possibly would have been used by fishermen.
 The only consistency of these buildings is perhaps their age and modest nature, but their materials, form and styles are variable.
+Building size Consistent height The generally consistent heights of one or two storeys (only a few are taller) above street level along the Residential Coastal Edge generates a clear line in perspective and also serves to accentuate the linear coastal edge and define the escarpment above.